 CLAS strives to serve the larger national and international Latin Americanist community through the development and dissemination of innovative research.
-Our online publications and videos explore current trends and new themes in the field and region.
+Our online materials—including our podcast, working papers, regular event videos, and Latin American Briefing Series videos—explore current trends and new themes in the field and region.

 Copyright for the Working Papers is retained by the author(s).
 This series is offered as a public service and materials may be reproduced for research and educational purposes, provided proper citation and credit are included.